craigwh10/dependency_install_swapper/packages/chrome/tests/e2e/page/readme.md

 # Reference

+E2E tests are using page-object model, where features contain the tests using only the page objects.

 ## Yarnpkg dropdown

 Is a nightmare to grab in inspect element, but you can force it to state and then copy html.